Unit: Genome Analysis and Integration (Platform)

 Assembly and annotation of new genome sequences (L. Frangeul, S. Bun)

-We are developing the CAAT-Box software ("Contig-Assembly and Annotation Tool-Box"), which contains a set of methods for the follow-up of the assembly phases of a genome sequencing project, and for initiating the annotation phase starting from the finishing step.
+We are developing the CAAT-Box software ("Contig-Assembly and Annotation Tool-Box"), which contains a set of methods for the follow-up of the assembly phases of a genome sequencing project, and for initiating the annotation phase before the completion of the full genome sequence (finishing stage).

 Genotypic biodiversity of parasitic strains (D. Dioum, S. Moreira)

-In the framework of a Genopole project coordinated by R. Jambou (IP Senegal) and O. Puijalon (Unité d'Immunologie Moléculaire des Parasites), and involving several Instituts Pasteur from the Réseau International (Cambodia, Madagascar, Guyana), we have developed a database dedicated to the storage and analysis of molecular epidemiology data.
-The underlying multicentric project aims at the identification of correlations between genotypic variations of plasmodium strains and clinical criteria, especially strain sensitivity to anti-paludic drugs.
-The first version of the application, containing a module for the entry of epidemiological, clinical, and molecular data (including sequences of target genes), and a module for the detection of polymorphisms, is currently being tested.
-Future developments will concern the integration of statistical and bioinformatical tools, and the creation of a new module for complex queries.
+In the framework of a Genopole project coordinated by R. Jambou (IP Senegal) and O. Puijalon (Unité d'Immunologie Moléculaire des Parasites), and involving several Instituts Pasteur from the Réseau International (Cambodia, Madagascar, Guyana), we have developed a database dedicated to molecular epidemiology data.
+The underlying multicentric project aims at the identification of correlations between genotypic variations of Plasmodium strains and clinical criteria, especially strain sensitivity to anti-malarial drugs.
+The application contains a module for the entry of epidemiological, clinical, and molecular data (including sequences of target genes) through Web forms or Excel files, a module for the detection of polymorphisms, and a module for multicriteria queries.
+Results can be formatted and exported in order to perform further data analysis and generate graphical reports.

-Analysis of the Anopheles gambiae genome (P. Dehoux, E. Perlade, C. Dauga)
+Analysis of the Anopheles gambiae genome (P. Dehoux, E. Perlade, P. Lechat, C. Dauga)

-We are a member of an international consortium who performed the sequencing of the A. gambiae genome, the main vector of paludism.
-In this framework, we are collaborating with the Unité de Biochimie et de Biologie Moléculaire des Insectes (C. Roth, P. Brey) to improve its annotation.
-We are studying in silico membrane transporters that resemble drug-resistance proteins, and the secretome of the mosquito.
-We have also started a phylogenetic study on Serine Proteases, a superfamily of genes involved in anti-infectious responses.
+We are a member of an international consortium who performed the sequencing of the A. gambiae genome, the main vector of malaria.
+In this framework, we are collaborating with the Unité de Biochimie et de Biologie Moléculaire des Insectes (C. Roth, P. Brey - GPH "Anopheles") to improve its annotation, notably through the use of full-length cDNA libraries and in silico analysis of the proteome.
+We are particularly studying genes which are expressed in salivary glands of the mosquito, and more generally secreted proteins of A. gambiae, which are potential targets for inhibiting the parasite transmission.
+Finally, we are using phylogenetic methods for distinguishing between orthologs and paralogs, in order to perform a genomic comparative study on Serine Proteases (comparison to Drosophila melanogaster), a superfamily of genes involved in anti-infectious responses and intracellular signalization in A. gambiae.

 Teaching activities (C. Boursaux-Eude, C. Dauga, P. Dehoux, L. Frangeul)

-Organization of one half of the IP Genome Analysis course (data processing and phylogenetic analysis);
+Co-organization of the IP Genome Analysis course (data processing and analysis);

 Participation to the IP Informatics in Biology course (supervision of two trainees);